Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Related work

 \section{Related work}

-When it comes to creating openly available generative decoder-only models for Norwegian, most of the main efforts are listed in section~\ref{sec:setup} and used in our experiments.
-However, one other notable mention is NB-GPT-J-6B -- a fine-tuned version of the English GPT-J-6B model.\footnote{\url{https://huggingface.co/NbAiLab/nb-gpt-j-6B}} Released by the National Library of Norway in 2022, it was the first GPT-like model trained for Norwegian.
+\paragraph{Norwegian language models} There have been several prior efforts on creating language models for Norwegian.
+When it comes to creating openly available generative decoder-only models for Norwegian, most of the main efforts are listed in \Cref{sec:setup} and used in our experiments.
+However, one other notable mention is NB-GPT-J-6B -- a fine-tuned version of the English GPT-J-6B model.\footnote{\url{https://huggingface.co/NbAiLab/nb-gpt-j-6B}} Released by the National Library of Norway in 2022, it was the first large generative language model trained for Norwegian.

-There have also been several efforts on developing smaller transformer models, e.g., based on the BERT encoder architecture and the T5 encoder-decoder architecture.
-This includes the families of models known as NorBERT \cite{kutuzov-etal-2021-large,samuel-etal-2023-norbench}, NorT5 \cite{samuel-etal-2023-norbench}, NB-BERT \cite{kummervold-etal-2021-operationalizing}, and North-T5, all available in different parameter sizes.\footnote{\url{https://huggingface.co/north}}
+There have also been several efforts on developing smaller transformer models, e.g., based on the BERT encoder architecture \citep{devlin-etal-2019-bert} and the T5 encoder-decoder architecture \citep{10.5555/3455716.3455856}.
+The NorBERT family of models were first released by \citet{kutuzov-etal-2021-large} and have by now reached their third iteration of releases \cite{samuel-etal-2023-norbench} and come in several different sizes; ranging fron 15M parameters for the XS model to 323M for NorBERT3 Large. \citet{samuel-etal-2023-norbench} also introduced the NorT5 family of models, ranging 32M to 808M parameters.
+Whereas the above-mentioned models where all trained from scratch for Norwegian, \citet{kummervold-etal-2021-operationalizing} trained NB-BERT (base and large) by fine-tuning the pre-trained mBERT model on Norwegian data, also reusing the tokenizer.
+A similar approach was followed for the North-T5 models.\footnote{\url{https://huggingface.co/north}}

-As for Northern Sámi, \newcite{Paul2024TowardsAM} has recently experimented with targeting this language.
+\paragraph{Language models for Northern Sámi} As for Northern Sámi, \newcite{Paul2024TowardsAM} has recently experimented with targeting this language.
 However, their models have not been published nor did they evaluate them on any downstream tasks; we are thus not able to compare them to our model.